Hemanthneu/Hemanthneu/README.md

 🤝 Collaboration and effective teamwork are at the heart of my approach.
 I'm driven by challenges related to scalability, reliability, and performance, and I believe that these aspects are essential for achieving sustainable and impactful solutions.

-📩 I'm always open to connecting with fellow enthusiasts, recruiters, and professionals in the data science and machine learning space.
-Feel free to reach out to me at ramesh.he@northeastern.edu or rhemanth818@gmail.com.
-Let's collaborate and drive innovation together!
 <div>
    <img src= "https://github.com/devicons/devicon/blob/master/icons/python/python-original-wordmark.svg" title="PYTHON" alt="PYTHON" width="50" height="50"/>&nbsp;
    <img src= "https://github.com/devicons/devicon/blob/master/icons/c/c-plain.svg" title="C" alt="C" width="50" height="50"/>&nbsp;